lucastere10/django-portfolio/README.md

 # django-portfolio

-Create a portfolio project using django and djangorest framework
+Create a portfolio project using django.

+* Post with CRUD features
+* Registration and Login Authentication
+* Contact form with email
+* Profile info with images